 Fair Credit Reporting Act (FCRA) Laws by State

-In these pages, we attempted to locate as many of the state laws that have been enacted which provide consumers’ rights as it pertains to information contained in their credit and background reports.
-Select a state from the drop-down menu below:
+We attempted to locate as many of the state laws that have been enacted which provide consumers’ rights as it pertains to information contained in their credit and background reports.
+Learn more about Fair Credit Reporting Act guidelines in your state.
+Find FCRA laws by state from the drop-down menu below:

 The federal Fair Credit Reporting Act is a law that pre-empts state laws.
 This means that if a state law seems to conflict with the FCRA, that state law is a nullity and cannot be asserted.
 States can create laws that protect its citizens and the use of their credit information.
 As long as the state law is not inconsistent with the FCRA, that law will stand.